valinet/ExplorerPatcher/README.md

 * enables the power user menu (Win+X) when using the classic taskbar in Windows 11
 * shows the Start menu on the monitor containing the cursor when invoked with the Windows key

-This has been tested only on Windows 11 build 22000.1.
-It probably does not work on other builds due to different offsets in explorer.exe and its libraries.
+This has been tested only on Windows 11 build 22000.1. ~~It probably does not work on other builds due to different offsets in explorer.exe and its libraries.
 Once this matures, a solution will be offered for dynamically determining the necessary offsets.
-As it stands, the application is more in a proof of concept phase.
+As it stands, the application is more in a proof of concept phase.~~ It should work on higher builds, provided that the OS components' structure has not changed too drastically.
+The library is able to automatically download symbols and determine the offsets for correctly hooking the functions.

 A detailed description of how this works is available on my web site [here](https://valinet.ro/2021/08/09/Restore-Windows-11-to-working-Windows-10-UI.html).

 Precompiled binaries are available in [Releases](https://github.com/valinet/ExplorerPatcher/releases).

-Please help me fix the known issues described below in order to get feature parity with regular Windows 10 releases.
-As it stands, the application works but it is not perfect, yet.

 ## Installation